(Disclosure: Some of the links below may be affiliate links)

 Many people are focusing so much on the end goal (FI), that they have a terrible journey!

 If you are dedicated to reaching Financial Independence, it is essential to be focused on achieving this goal.
 However, you should not make it a terrible journey.
 A lot of people are depressed during the whole journey to FIRE.
 They are not spending anything and are repriving themselves from a lot of things.

 Some people are also focusing a lot on the income side.
 They are having a full-time job and are pushing it far.
 But then, they are also doing side hustle to increase even more their income.
 If you have fun with your side hustles, that is great, go for it!
 But people should not do side hustles just for the sake of reaching FIRE faster!

 You should be careful with making the journey a nice one as well.
 Maybe the goal is better than the journey.
 But you will enjoy the all path a lot more if you can enjoy the trip as well as the goal itself.

 Do not push too much for your goals.
 You can optimize for it, of course.
 But there is a such as over-optimization!

-This post is not made to discourage you from pursuing Financial Independence.
+This post should not discourage you from pursuing Financial Independence.
 And it is not a rant about the FIRE movement at all.
-I believe that Financial Independence is an awesome thing to pursue!
+I believe that Financial Independence is an excellent thing to pursue!
 And retiring early could also be a great thing for most people.

 And there is no point making your life miserable for a few years to reach FI.
 I do not think it is healthy, and I do not believe it will pay out in the long-term.